 And, incidentally, if it’s so easy to get 10,000 followers, why do you have less than 200?

-Whenever I see an author whose entire Twitter feed is nothing but tweets about his or her book(s) being for sale, or snippets from the book(s), or links to reviews about the book(s), I just move on.
-Props for writing a book, definitely.
+I try to help out other authors (especially Indie author like me) whenever I can, but whenever I see an author whose entire Twitter feed is nothing but tweets about his or her book(s) being for sale, or snippets from the book(s), or links to reviews about the book(s), I just move on.
+Kudos for writing a book, definitely.
 A very large percentage of people say they want to write a book.
-A very small percentage of that group actually do, so congratulations, you’re in an elite group.
-But a feed full of links to and about your book is like a Twitter version of QVC or HSN, and it isn’t connecting with your audience.
+A very small percentage of that group actually do.
+So, congratulations, you’re in an elite group.
+But a feed full of links to and about your book is like a Twitter version of QVC or HSN, and it isn’t actually connecting with your audience.
 Most of them already know you’ve written a book, or they wouldn’t be looking at your feed.
 If you really want to connect with your audience, show them who you are.
 Don’t just beg them to read your book(s).
 And if you’re one of those prolific authors who is constantly cranking out new content, then (first of all, I’m jealous) start a mailing list or a Patreon account to deliver new content to existing fans.

 Use Twitter to reach out to those folks who want to meet the real you, as Shan Yu once said. <–Obscure reference for any Firefly fans in the house.